History of British Columbia: 21st century

 If the 20th century can be said to have been one of ethnocultural strife, the 21st thus far can be said to be one of relative harmony.
 One of the first pronouncements of Stephen Harper, upon his victory in the 39th general election to the Parliament in Ottawa, was that proper redress would be afforded the payers of the Chinese head tax.
 On 22 June 2006, he offered an apology and $20,000 compensation for the head tax once paid by Chinese immigrants.
 Asian people, at 20.2% of the total population, were in the 2006 census by far the largest visible minority demographic, with many of the Lower Mainland's large cities having sizable Chinese, South Asian, Japanese, Filipino, and Korean communities.

+The BC Liberal Party won a landslide majority in the 2001 provincial election; the party would govern until the return of the NDP after the 2017 provincial election.

 Whereas prior to 2009, the federal government was ill-disposed toward China, by the second quarter of 2009, the China Investment Corporation was able to purchase of a 17 percent share fraction of the Vancouver miner Teck Resources.
 The transition of views on the Chinese government has been unprecedented, from one of fear to one of official cooperation in the space of five years, and in the face of popular trepidation.
 In November 2013, British Columbia finance minister Mike de Jong reported a successful placement of Chinese RMB$2.5 billion in dim sum bonds.